-The Duff Moisture Code (DMC), however, responds more slowly to drought and shows the three events rather clearly.
-Because of its slower response, it suggests that in autumn the danger level was rising until the end of the drought event.
-The maximum danger values were obtained for the spring event (maximum value of 46), closely followed by the autumn (maximum value of 38) and summer drought (maximum value of 35) and another short September drought event (maximum value of 26).
+The Duff Moisture Code (DMC) is a moisture index which responds rather slowly to drought and shows the three events rather clearly.
+Because of its slower response, it suggests that in autumn the emulated dryness was rising until the end of the drought event.
+The maximum DMC was obtained for the spring event (maximum value of 46), closely followed by the autumn (maximum value of 38) and summer drought (maximum value of 35) and another short September drought event (maximum value of 26).